 - 5. Advisory Committee Management Officer: The Management Officer for the RAAC will be the Director of the Council's Power Planning Division.
 The Management Officer will designate a member of the Council's staff to coordinate and schedule meetings of the RAAC. - 6.
 Co-Chairs: The steering and technical committees will each have one co-chair from the Council and one co-chair from the Bonneville Power Administration. - (A) The Chair of the Council, in consultation with the Chair of the Power Committee, Executive Director of the Council, Director of the Council's Power Planning Division, and Bonneville Power Administration, will appoint the co-chairs of the steering and the technical committees.
-The Bonneville co-chair will be recommended by the Bonneville administrator. - (B) The Co-Chairs may be called upon to report to the Executive Director on appropriate matters, including the RAAC's progress on the tasks described in Part 3 of this charter. - (C) The duties of the Co-Chairs will include presiding over the meetings of the steering and technical committee which they chair, setting agendas for such meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the committee and the Council's staff. - (D) The steering committee and technical committee co-chairs will certify detailed minutes of meetings of their respective groups.
-The minutes should include a-time, date, and place of meeting; a list of persons present at the meeting, including advisory committee members, staff, Council members, and members of the public who presented oral and written statements; an complete and accurate description summary of matters discussed and, conclusions reached, and actions taken; and copies of written statements made by members of the public, reports received, issued or approved by the Committee. persons invited to meet with the RAAC, and persons in attendance.
-The minutes also will include copies of reports received, issued or approved by each committee.
+The Bonneville co-chair will be recommended by the Bonneville administrator. - (B) The Co-Chairs may be called upon to report to the Executive Director on appropriate matters, including the RAAC's progress on the tasks described in Part 3 of this charter. - (C) The duties of the Co-Chairs will include presiding over the meetings of the steering and technical committee which they chair, setting agendas for such meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the committee and the Council's staff.

+- (D) The steering committee and technical committee co-chairs will certify detailed minutes of meetings of their respective groups.
+The minutes should include time, date, and place of meeting; a list of persons present at the meeting, including advisory committee members, staff, Council members, and members of the public who presented oral and written statements; an accurate summary of matters discussed and conclusions reached, and actions taken; and copies of written statements made by members of the public, reports received, issued or approved by the Committee.
 Minutes of meetings will be prepared and released within ten days of the meeting, unless the Management Officer grants an extension.
-The Ceo-Cehairs will distribute copies of the minutes to members of both the RAAC's committees and all minutes shall be posted the minutes of each meeting on the Committee meeting agenda webpageon the Council's website a timely manner following the distribution of the minutes.

-7. Advisory Committee Members: The co-chairs of the RAAC's technical and steering committees, in consultation with the Director of the Power Planning Division and the Council's Executive Director, will solicit policy and technical experts to participate on the RAAC's steering and technical committees from a wide range of regional stakeholders.
+The Co-Chairs will post the minutes of each meeting on the Committee meeting agenda webpage. - 7.
+Advisory Committee Members: The co-chairs of the RAAC's technical and steering committees, in consultation with the Director of the Power Planning Division and the Council's Executive Director, will solicit policy and technical experts to participate on the RAAC's steering and technical committees from a wide range of regional stakeholders.
 Steering committee members shall be selected based primarily on their policy expertise and experience.
 Technical committee members shall be selected based primarily on their technical skills and experience.
 The co-chairs will recommend to the Council a set of participants for both committees.
 The Council shall make the final decision to approve the participants in the RAAC's committees and, in doing so, shall ensure that membership of the advisory committee is fairly balanced in terms of the points of view represented and the functions to be performed by the advisory committee.
 Co-chairs may appoint replacements from the same organization if any member is unable to serve.